microfossil/particle-classification-examples/docs/particle_trieur/quick_start.rst

 ..
 Note::

-    To edit or delete a label, right-click the label button and click *Edit...* or *Delete...* in the pop-up dialog.
+    To edit or delete a label, right-click the label button and click :guilabel:`Edit...` or :guilabel:`Delete...` in the pop-up dialog.

 Label images
 ------------